Docker

 For going to production or to test more in-depth, you need to apply a config that matches your environment.

-The first thing you might want to do is to add a volume mount for the database.
+The first thing you want to do is to add a volume mount for the database.
+The second thing is to provide a more appropriate config.

 Note

-1. We want to create a new directory for rauthy's persistent data
+1. We want to create a new directory for Rauthy's persistent data

 2. Add the new config file.